-Field Liaison Officers – Job Summary
+Field Liaison Officers

-- The organization of post-election meetings
+- Organize post-election meetings

 They are also actively involved in:

-- The performance evaluations of ROs
+- RO performance evaluations

-- Special assignments, when required
+- Special assignments, as needed

-During electoral events, in their respective regions, FLOs:
+During electoral events, FLOs:

 Employment status and remuneration